 One Church's Plans for World Day of Prayer

 My former home church, Hueytown First United Methodist, just west of Birmingham, AL, USA, created a schedule for people to sign up to be in prayer so that, for 24 hours, at least one of us was in prayer on this date.
 Great effort was taken to ensure that someone was in the prayer room or chapel around the clock on this date.
-As a safety precaution, we requested that men, or men and women together, be scheduled for the nighttime hours, so that no woman was alone in our large church building overnight.
+As a safety precaution, we requested that men, or men and women together, be scheduled for the nighttime hours so that no woman was alone in our large church building overnight.

 Sign-up time slots were anywhere from 15 minutes to 2 hours.
-Many, however, are unable to leave their homes or offices.
+Many, however, were unable to leave their homes or offices.
 They, too, signed up to be in prayer from their homes or offices.
 There is great power in prayer, especially when people everywhere are united in prayer at the same time.

 One City's Observance of WDP

 I recently learned from a friend of her former city's observance of WDP.
 It seems the whole city joined together, all the churches of various denominations, city hall, etc. It was a day-long event with speakers, singing, and of course, food, lots of food.
 What a wonderful way to bring people together.
 I applaud them.
 More cities and countries should do this.
 What a difference it could make it the lives of all of us.

 Church Women United Will Host a Program for WDP

 At the church where I now belong, there is an active organization of Church Women United.
 They usually hold an observance of World Day of Prayer.
 Each year, I am anxious to see the program they have planned for our community.